RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-testing/rapidapi-client.md

 ![The "Create new Project" button](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/production/learn/posts/rapidapi-testing/images/image16.png)

-Enter the "Project Name", select team and click on the "Create Project" button to create a new project in RapidAPI Client.
+Enter the "Project Name", select team, and click on the "Create Project" button to create a new project in RapidAPI Client.

 ![Creating a new project](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/production/learn/posts/rapidapi-testing/images/image17.png)